Bonifatius94/pytorch-keras-example/README.md

 +---------------------------------------------------------------------------------------+
 ```

-In this case NVIDIA schedules a compute task for our python training with 39% GPU utilization.
+In this case NVIDIA schedules a compute task (Type C) for our python training with 39% GPU utilization.